abstract background image

 • False diversification: Investing in five different tech stocks isn’t true diversification — they’re still in the same sector.

 • Neglecting to rebalance: As markets move, your portfolio can drift out of balance.
-Regular rebalancing keeps diversification effective.
+Learn more about risk management here.

 How Investron Supports Diversification